Battle of Hernani: The romantic army

 The Romantic claque was recruited from painting and sculpture studios and their students, along with young writers and musicians.
 They were the ones who, with their eccentric costumes, shaggy hair and macabre jokes, would create a sensation among the polite Théâtre-Français audience.
-From among the new generation that made up the "Romantic army" at Hernani's performances would emerge the names Théophile Gautier, Gérard de Nerval, Hector Berlioz, Petrus Borel and others.
+From among the new generation that made up the "Romantic army" at Hernani's performances would emerge the names Théophile Gautier, Celestin Nanteuil, Gérard de Nerval, Hector Berlioz, Petrus Borel and others.
 All of these were Hugo supporters, either because they agreed with the theses in the preface to Cromwell, or because Hugo was an author who was the target of government censorship.
 The generational dimension was superimposed on this political dimension: young revolutionaries were opposed to a gerontocratic government made up of former émigrés who had returned from exile "without having learned anything or forgotten anything", as a saying of the time put it, who wanted to see the loss of a play in which it was an old man who condemned young spouses to death.

 This group of several hundred people was later named by Théophile Gautier as the "Romantic Army", in an explicit reference to the Napoleonic epic:

 Gautier's politico-military metaphor was neither arbitrary nor unprecedented: the parallel between the theater and the City in their struggle against the systems and constraints of the established order, summed up in 1825 in Le Globe critic Ludovic Vitet's lapidary formula ("le goût en France attend son 14 juillet ") was one of the truisms of a generation of literati and artists who looked to the political revolution as their strategic model, and who readily used military language: "The breach is open, we shall pass", Hugo had said after the success of Dumas's Henri III.
 Before the first performance of Hernani, the "claque" was assembled.
 Each member received a nominative invitation ticket (Baron Taylor feared that some of them might be resold) in red, on which was written the word Hierro ("iron", in Spanish), which was to be their rallying cry, just as it was the battle cry of the Almogavares in Les Orientales.
 Hugo is said to have delivered a speech in which aesthetic, political and military considerations were once again intertwined:

 Florence Naugrette, a specialist in Hugolian literature, has shown that in reality this speech was reinvented in 1864.